weizman/temp-website/_posts/2020-02-02-client-side-future.md

 DOM API is historically designed so that you can travel **from one node to basically any other node** (and even the document itself and its owner window object) effortlessly, and preventing that was proven to be very hard (see the [CaJa project](https://github.com/googlearchive/caja/blob/master/src/com/google/caja/plugin/domado.js)).

-[LavaDome](https://github.com/LavaMoat/LavaDome/) attempts to solve some subset of this problem, but a more complete solution to this problem is far from existing.
+[LavaDome](https://github.com/LavaMoat/LavaDome/) attempts to solve a subset of this problem, but a more complete solution doesn't seem to be coming any time soon.

 ### Are those actual problems though?